MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 After the Migration Assistant collects and verifies your selections, it creates the needed Azure App Service resources in the selected region and resource group.
 It zips up the web app's source files and uses the Azure App Service deployment API to deploy them.
 Finally, it performs optional migration steps, like helping you set up a hybrid connection.

 After a successful migration, you'll need to perform any post-migration tasks.
-They might include:
+These might include:

 - Manually moving application settings and connection strings in your web.config file to Azure App Service.
 - Migrating data from an on-premises SQL Server instance to an Azure SQL database.